alexguerra-dev/playground/doc/vscode.md

 I would like to get my zoom and font size a way that works for me.
 I kind of like chunky icons.
 But, I also like the editor to feel a little minimalistic.

+> [!question] Do I need to know if I have changed a line?
+> Does it make a difference if I know I have changed a line?
+I a probably going to commit the changes regardless of the number of changes I have made to the project.
+> I think the only thing that I really need to know is that a change has been made.

 ### Background

 I like the idea of having an image for the background.
 I should see if there is a `.vscode` folder in my home directory.
 I could make a folder for the background images and then link to them.

 > [!tip] Background
 > Is there a folder I can use to hold my background images?
+> There is infact a `.vscode` folder in my home directory.
+I am not sure how volitile it is.
+So I am going to keep my images in `~/Pictures/vscode`.
+This seems like a good out of the way place and I can keep it in source control.

 ### Themes